 It was quite common to have a certain name associated with a certain job.
 The scullery maid is called Mary.
 If you hire Gwyneth, you call her Mary because she is the scullery maid.
 You couldn’t even depend on maintaining your name for the purposes of your working life.

 If you were working as a servant in a relatively constrained family that didn’t have much money to spare, you couldn’t even depend on being given enough to eat.
 There were plenty of stories about servants who were constantly malnourished.
 It was common for a family to be only just barely able to afford to spend any service money at all.
 What they did spend it on would be a servant who would sometimes get the worst of everything.

 If a servant became sick, you had no job security.
 You could be turned out by the employer who could be annoyed by the fact that you aren’t available to do the job.

 If you lived in, you tended to be remote from your own family and friends.
-Often you would be living in an alien class environment, and employers didn’t want close contacts between the servants and the family.
-They certainly didn’t want the servant’s family trooping in.
-And they didn’t really want the servants going off to spend time with their family.
+Often you would be living in an alien class environment, and employers didn’t want close contact between the servants and the family—they certainly didn’t want the servant’s family trooping in, nor did they want the servants going off to spend time with their family.